Aliidu/InstantVM/README.md

 This project provides an easy way to deploy Windows 10 and Ubuntu Server 22.04 virtual machines using Vagrant and VirtualBox.
 Each VM is automatically configured with essential settings for a fast deployment.

+This Vagrantfile allows you to generate VMs based on the same model, but with unique names derived from the timestamp, guaranteeing the creation of new instances with each deployment.

 🌟 Features

     Dynamic creation of Windows 10 and/or Ubuntu 22.04 VMs